kdoore/CS2335-Gitbook/zombie_objects.md

 In this code example, we want to explore C# Encapsulation, Properties, Access Modifiers, Static Fields.
 In addition we want to introduce the C# Array syntax as well as the syntax to override methods.
 We'll also look at how to instantiate game objects in a C# script.

 ###Zombie Custom Class
 First we'll create a custom class that does not inherit from MonoBehaviour and see how we can use these types of classes in our projects.
+Since the class does not inherit from MonoBehaviour, we removed the ``Start()``, ``Update()`` code and the ``:MonoBehaviour`` base class specification.
+If you compile this code and try to add it to any GameObject in your scene, you will get an error.
+The only custom scripts that can be added to a GameObject

 Zombie.cs
 ```